lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 here, the scope goes beyond the spirit stream to organizing information. creating rooms for thought, development and exhange.
 Need to specify further to see how big the upside of such a system is, if it is worth pursuing.
 Look for literature since this is a long game.
 This leads towards what I want to use AI for.

+TODO
+- (design to differentiate internal and external link)
+- (add br after list if no empty line, to avoid making it part of li)
+- (add heading hierarchy before every heading for orientation make nice heading symbols - distracting? try out, probably a waste of time, but could add atmosphere.

+general:
+- (can't tell what number a heading is, add lines before it to indicate hierarchy and make font larger)

+2024-05-04 12:48
+There are two parts to the spirit stream:
+- The streamer publishes information effortlessly and offers options to be quoted, paid and contacted.
+- The receiver filters the information according to individual preference (extractable from that person's stream)

+Streaming requires one piece of software, some content, then click share.
+Host on own computer or optionally pay for remote host.
+Hosting yourself is one button away.
+Can also choose what to host.
+When any content can be selectively shared and subscribed to, it gives rise to cloud, file sharing, messaging, blogging, video streaming services.
+People can pay me directly to view their ads. they can pay me for hosting or compute.

+### Research

+what is wikipedia?